ConradIrwin/udt/README.md

 * The file size should be compact
 * Making a single Edit to the document should be fast

+WARNING: this is vaporware right now, but I've gotten about 30% of the idea working in this repo (though the partially implemented skip list is buggy...)
+Pull requests (or just total rewrites) are welcome.

-The conceptual model of udt is that you have a totally ordered list of Edits:
+The conceptual model of udt is that you have a set of Edits:

 ```
 type Edit struct {